Coronavirus Disease (COVID-19) Updates

 - Bulky item collection -including scheduled events or extra call in service for bulky items, such as large items outside the cart resumed May 12

-- Yard Waste Pick-Up will began Tuesday, April 7 - for more guidelines on yard waste pick up click HERE
+- Yard Waste Pick-Up will run through the last Tuesday in November - for more guidelines on yard waste pick up click HERE

 COVID-19 Information and Resources